need-some/need-some-core.bash/README.md

 The core package provides enhanced commands for the command line and shell scripting

 ## Installation
-See the Installation in [https://github.com/need-some/need-some-init.bash](need-some-init.bash)
+See the Installation in [need-some-init.bash](https://github.com/need-some/need-some-init.bash "need-some-init.bash")